 - When users come back after an extended period of time, can they easily reestablish their proficiency?

-- How does the UI design interact with the overall user experience?
-Does the dashboard leave users feeling content or frustrated?
+- How does the dashboard’s UI design interact with the overall user experience?
+Does it leave users feeling content or frustrated?

-Following these basic design principles—contrast, repetition, alignment, and proximity—will help you develop the most effective and user-friendly UIs.
-Let’s look at examples of beautiful dashboards that embody each principle.
+Following these basic design principles—contrast, repetition, alignment, and proximity—will help you develop the most effective and user-friendly dashboard UIs.
+Let’s look at some examples of beautiful dashboard design that embody each principle.

 As we mentioned in Chapter 1, contrast is a way to visually distinguish and highlight important content.
 In analytics, we’re creating data-driven content to communicate a point, and contrast can help us do this.
 It’s almost as if you’re standing next to the person looking at a chart, yelling in their ear, “Look at Bob’s performance last quarter—his KPI bar, it’s bright red!
 It’s jumping off the page at you!
 We need to work on this.”